-The campaign against FGM in the Middle East & Asia is two years old now, we just published our second annual report and we are amazed how much can be done with so little ressources.
-Our aim was to get the message out that female genital mutilation exists not only in Africa, but also in many countries in the Middle East and Asia.
+The campaign against FGM in the Middle East & Asia is three years old now.
+Our first aim was to get the message out that female genital mutilation (FGM) exists not only in Africa, but also in many countries in the Middle East and Asia.
 This goal we have reached recently – at least partly.
 UNICEF has finally recognized FGM as a problem beyond Africa in Febuary 2016.
 However, not in all countries where it is prevalent.

 A network of activists from Oman, Saudi Arabia, Iraq, Iran, India, Malaysia, Singapore and Indonesia has been formed.
 We are able to support a number of small activities in different countries.